 This makes good sense.
 Consumers have a good understanding of the nature of advertising and marketing and know how to read the messages conveyed.
-However, in doing so, they make adjustments to, or caveat, the message that the advertising conveys.
+However, in doing so, they adjust, or caveat, the message that the advertising conveys.
 Consider a consumer who sees an ad for a vacuum cleaner in a newspaper that claims it is the best vacuum cleaner yet invented and that it will leave their house cleaner than they could even imagine.
-That consumer is likely to view this is as brand positioning or "mere puffery," not necessarily truly factual.
-But if the same consumer reads the same information as news content within a newspaper, she will apply a very different lens, and may well assume that the content is broadly true.
+That consumer is likely to view this as brand positioning or "mere puffery," not necessarily factual.
+But if the same consumer reads the same information as news content within a newspaper, they will apply a very different lens and may well assume that the content is broadly true.

 Advertising can thus be effective in winning customers-but is also potentially misleading if it is not clearly labelled as such.
-In order to prevent consumers from being misled, while also protecting the long-term value of such advertising, it is thus vital that the advertising and news content are clearly distinguished, and this is sometimes provided for by law or within advertising codes of practice.34 is labeling, there seems to be little consistency in how this is done.
-Common labels include "ad," "#ad," "sponsored," "sp," "promoted," or "advertorial," and sometimes the labels are even less clear, for example "brand partner," "brought to you by," or "contribution from."
+In order to prevent consumers from being misled, while also protecting the long-term value of such advertising, it is thus vital that advertising and news content are clearly distinguished, and this is sometimes provided for by law or within advertising codes of practice.

+The situation online is in principle the same: consumers must be able to clearly identify online advertising and marketing if they are not to be misled by it.
+In practice, however, the labeling of advertising content and demarcation between ads and other content can be far from clear.
+Even where there is labeling, there seems to be little consistency in how this is done.
+Common labels include "ad," "#ad," "sponsored," "sp," "promoted," or "advertorial," and sometimes the labels are even less clear-for example, "brand partner," "brought to you by," or "contribution from."
 Ad labels are often tiny-or in a color very similar to the background-such that they are easy to miss.
 And if ads are mixed up with organic or other non-ad content on a small screen, it can be hard for consumers to distinguish the two in their mind.